corsairmarks/combined_silfae_revisited/mod/README.md

     * The Eye of Terror is its own graphics entity with a Stellaris-flavored description and adds the negative effects of _both_ black holes and pulsars
     * Expect Shroud entities to become progressively more successful in their attempts to manifest in the system
 * You can use the Eldar portraits and/or custom initializer for your own empire without any DLC requirements
-* Fix the file type on the incuded event image - it was a `.png` with the `.dds` extension - it is now distributed in the correct `.dds` format for Stellaris
+* Fix the file type on the included event image - it was a `.png` with the `.dds` extension - it is now distributed in the correct `.dds` format for Stellaris
 * Support being able to choose a single-gender species (new in Stellaris 3.2)

 ## Compatibility

-Compatible with any mod that does not add the same portraits, species class, or art assets.
+Compatible with most mods that do not add the same portraits, species class, or art assets.
 May conflict with other mods that need to alter how relic worlds are upgraded or make changes to Armageddon Bombardment.

 The Launcher will tell you that some mods are outdated - that is because the dependency is out of date with the game's version number.
 This mod overwrites and replaces all incompatible code so that the portrait mod will function as originally designed.
 You can safely ignore the out-of-date warning for the dependency mod.

-Built for Stellaris version 3.3 "Libra."
+Built for Stellaris version 3.4 "Cepheus."
 Not compatible with achievements.

 ### Partial Overrides